 If your gauge is too small, try using a thicker weight 4 yarn or a larger crochet hook.
 If your gauge is too big, try using a thinner weight 4 yarn or a smaller crochet hook.
 You can also try adjusting your tension.

 Pin this Textured Crochet Blanket – HERE!

 Pinning this pattern really makes a difference because it helps the pattern get seen by other crocheters.
 Thank you for taking the time to pin this pattern, and get it circulating!

-The body of the blanket is made up of colour blocks done in half double crochets.
+The body of this textured crochet blanket is made up of color blocks done in half double crochets.
 After the body of the blanket is complete, surface slip stitches are crocheted across the center of each colour block (Row 4).
 Finally, a border is added to finish off the blanket and add some coziness to it.

 Customize the Size of Your Blanket: